artfisica/documentation/README.md

 # ATLAS Naples Tower Software Documentation

-This book contains the entire documentation for **Naples ALTAS Tower Software**
+This book contains the entire documentation for **Naples ATLAS Tower Software**

 This project is under construction and they are the efforts to produce a complete set of software tools to analyze the data coming from the Tower Test Station in the Physics Department of in Naples University "Federico II":